Image by Jonny Lindner

 Get The Latest From InnerSelf

 Are we simply caught up in the frenzy of this world where everything is "instant".
-Instant communication via email, fax, phone, texting, instant bank and stock market transactions via the internet, instant gratification promised by our advertising media?
+Instant communication via email, phone, texting, tweeting, instant bank and stock market transactions via the internet, instant gratification promised by our advertising media?
 Perhaps it is time for us to say, "Stop the world.
 I want to get off."

 Perhaps we all need to stop, even if just for a minute or two at a time, and ask ourselves if what we are doing right now will make any difference in ten years, or ten centuries?
 Is our busy-ness going to advance us on our path towards enlightenment, towards inner peace, towards becoming one with the All?

 Are we simply caught up in "busy-ness" without having consciously made a choice as to whether or not this is how we want to live our life?